GitAttack/matterway-books/README.md

 # matterway-books

-'npm install'
+'npm install' to install dependencies and
-and
 'npm start' to launch

-After 'npm install', you can use the quick_launch.cmd file for easy launch
+You can use 'quick_setup.cmd' to install dependencies And then 'quick_launch.cmd' for easy launch

+*make sure you extracted the files before running the cmd files*